HenrYxZ/interactive-graphics/README.md

 ### Project 4 - Textures

-Use images for a diffuse texture and a specular map
+Using images for a diffuse texture and a specular map

 ![project 4](docs/imgs/project4.jpeg)